 Sudbury Suffolk is a Market Town which dates from Saxon times.
 In the late middle ages the town thrived as a centre for textiles (wool and silk).
 One silk mill remains and markets are still held twice a week in the town square.
 Sudbury's most famous son is Thomas Gainsborough, the eighteenth century portrait painter, who was born in the town in 1727, the youngest son of a wool manufacturer.
 He studied in London under Gravelot and Francis Hayman.
 On his marriage in 1746, he moved to Ipswich, where he remained until his move to Bath in 1760.
-Gainsborough’s House (tel 01787-372958) in Sudbury is now a museum with the most extensive collection of his paintings, drawings and prints in the world (the house is open until 5.00 pm daily, closed Sunday).
-Entrance fee (2017) £7.00.
+Gainsborough’s House (tel 01787-372958) in Sudbury is now a museum with the most extensive collection of his paintings, drawings and prints in the world (the house is open 10 am until 5.00 pm weekdays, and 11 am to 5 pm on Sunday).
+Entrance fee (2018) £7.00.

 The Parish Church of St Gregory Sudbury is named after Gregory the Great.
 Pope from 590-604 AD.
 A church has been on this site for a thousand years and most parts of the current church date from the fourteenth century.
 The church is full of historic interest, with an unusually long chancel and an ornate font, and carved misericords in the chancel stalls.
 One ghoulish, famous relic in the church is the skull of His Grace Simon of Sudbury , a son of Sudbury and one time Bishop of London, Archbishop of Canterbury and Chancellor of England.
 Chancellor Simon was blamed for introducing a poll tax in England, which resulted in Watt Tyler's peasants revolt in 1381.
 Cruely beheaded by the peasants, his body was burried in Canterbury Cathedral, with a cannon ball in place of his head, with his head being returned to Sudbury.

 Take the train nearest to 9.30am from Liverpool Street Station to Bures, changing at Marks Tey.
 Journey time about 1 hour 10 minutes.
+Note: Bures is now a request stop [as of 2018].
+You have to inform the guard / ticket inspector on board the train that you wish to alight at Bures.
 If doing the Short Walk, you can take a later train.
 Trains back from Sudbury to Liverpool Street are hourly, again changing at Marks Tey.
 Journey time 1 hour 15 minutes.
 Buy a day return to Sudbury (Suffolk).

 The suggested lunch place is the Bulmer Fox pub (tel 01787-312277) in Bulmer Tye, some 10 km into the walk.
 It is a bistro-pub cum restaurant and welcomes walkers.
 A variety of main courses and lighter fare is served between noon and 2.00 pm Monday to Saturday and until 3.00 pm on Sunday.
 If doing the Short Walk, there are no pubs or facilities until you arrive in Sudbury unless you detour off the route to the Henny Swan at Henny Street.